ArshiaMozafari/house-price-prediction/README.md

 # Regression-Regularization-house-price-prediction-
-Linear and Polynomiyal Regression on Califormia housing dataset, using Regularization as a method to decrease variance and prevent overfitting.
+Linear and Polynomiyal Regression on Califormia housing dataset, using Regularization as a method to reduce variance and prevent overfitting.

 # 🏡 California Housing Price Prediction